7 Trails for 7 Days In Campbell River

 Saturday: Oyster River Nature Park

 Good things come in small packages and that is certainly true at Oyster River Nature Park.
 The area’s trails wind through just 20 acres of protected lands, but they pack a powerful punch.
-Views of floodplains, ocean and mountains are all part of a casual stroll at this spot just south of Campbell River.
-Go during warmer months and the smells from the abundant wildflowers are free, just like the hike is year round.
+Views of the Oyster River, ocean and mountains are all part of a casual stroll at this spot just south of Campbell River.
+You’ll want to pack your camera to capture all the beautiful views!

 Sunday: Your choice.
 There’s plenty.

 Seriously, there’s a lot.
-Don’t forget to share your experiences and #discovercampbellriver on your adventures!
+Don’t forget to take lots of photos and share your experiences and #discovercampbellriver on your adventures!